-An Administrator describes the configuration of computers attached to the DSR1021 switch using the DSAdmin management application.
-Once the topology is described, the Administrator then establishes which computers a user has permission to access.
-Usernames and passwords are derived from Windows NT®, Windows® 2000 or Windows XP, eliminating the need for redundant user databases.
-Once the topology is established, the DSAuth Server software manages the system's user permissioning.
-The DSView software polls the server running DSAuth Server software for access permissions on power up and every time a switch is initiated for the most current permissions possible.
+An administrator describes the configuration of computers attached to the DSR using an application called DSAdmin.
+Once the topology is described, the administrator then establishes which computers a user has permission to access.
+Usernames and passwords are derived from Windows NT[®], eliminating the need for redundant user databases.
+Once the topology is established, the DSAuth software manages the system's user permissioning.
+DSView polls the server running DSAuth for access permissions on power up and every time a switch is initiated for the most current permissions possible.
 A refresh is also available for immediate updates to a user's access profile.
-In addition to the permissioning function, the DSAuth Server software also stores pertinent information about attached devices in a database.
-Room location, rack location and server type can all be stored for quick reference.
+In addition to the permissioning function, DSAuth also stores pertinent information about attached devices in a database.
+Room location, rack location and computer type can all be stored for quick reference.